All Episodes

 And then I think I saw him again 18 months later.

-And I grew up on army bases overseas.
+And I grew up on Army bases overseas.

 My mom was a school teacher.

-And at age 16, Having lived in Germany for seven years at that time, my father died suddenly, and so I became a war orphan and returned to the United States in 1961 to the South, which was in the throes of confrontation with racism in the form of the Civil Rights Movement, and I immediately got involved.
+And so I became a war orphan and returned to the United States in 1961 to the South, which was in the throes of confrontation with racism in the form of the Civil Rights Movement.

-I was also a nerdy kid, a nerdy science kid, and didn't really fit into the American society very well.
+I was also a nerdy kid, nerdy science kid, and didn't really fit into the American society very well.

 I was in an all-white school and frequently beaten up because I took a stand.